 I plan to make efforts whenever possible and necessary to keep all students and school families informed about our policies and procedures so they feel like they know and understand who we are as a school, and what our expectations are around our policies and procedures.
 The school's Parent-Student handbook is given to all enrolled families which serves as a guide to our school's policies.
-This fall I have sent updates home to our families about our Discipline and Bus policies.
 As need arises for these matters I consult with staff and allow time for parent feedback.
 In addition, all of the school policies and monitoring reports are on the school's website, which makes information available to anyone, at any time.
 I send home a family folder (the pony folder) every Thursday as a main pipeline of communication about anything they need to know.
 All info in this folder is also emailed every Thursday afternoon to families and the school board.
 This folder communicates upcoming events, the lunch menu, and important paperwork,

-Policy Number: EL-4

-Policy Type: Executive Limitations

-Policy Title: Staff Treatment
+Policy Number: EL-4 Policy Type: Executive Limitations Policy Title: Staff Treatment